elazar/ynab-jpmc-reconciler/README.md

 # You Need a Budget / JPMorgan Chase Reconciler

-A tool to assist with reconcilation of data between the [You Need a Budget](http://www.youneedabudget.com) software and one or more accounts at [JPMorgan Chase](https://www.chase.com).
+A tool to assist with reconciliation of data between the [You Need a Budget](http://www.youneedabudget.com) software and one or more accounts at [JPMorgan Chase](https://www.chase.com).

 **DISCLAIMER: Use at your own risk.
 I am not liable for anything this software does or anything you do as a result of using it.**